 The town of Garachico was declared an Asset of Cultural Interest in 1994 under the Historical Site category.
 Its arrangement strictly follows the urban layout that the Spanish Crown exported to America.
 The main feature is the rectilinear layout of its streets, which invite visitors to explore each of their corners one step at a time.
 You will find the atmosphere here to be peaceful and calm, but alive with tradition and culture.

 The real heart of Garachico was at Plaza de las Lonjas (the Fish Market Square), where all the trade activity went on near the port.
 Sadly, the eruption of the Trebejo volcano in 1706 left no choice but to rearrange the city in spatial and functional terms when the old harbour was buried under hot tongues of lava.
 The route we recommend will enable you to visit some of the town's most significant historical buildings, some of which date from before the eruption.

-The starting point is at the San Francisco convent.
-This is the oldest convent in Garrachico (dated 1526) and had to be rebuilt after the volcano exploded.
-The Plaza de la Libertad which was once more isolated from the rest of the village has now become the central urban area due to the eruption.
+The tour begins at the San Francisco convent.
+This is the oldest building in Garachico, dating from 1526, and had to be rebuilt after the volcano rumbled to life.
+The Plaza de la Libertad was once an area full of houses that became the town centre as a result of the eruption.